suve/lesserphp/docs/docs.md

 ## PHP Interface

-When working with **lessphp** from PHP, the typical flow is to create a new instance of `lessc`, configure it how you like, then tell it to compile something using one built in compile methods.
+When working with **lesserphp** from PHP, the typical flow is to create a new instance of `lessc`, configure it how you like, then tell it to compile something using one built in compile methods.